abhayra12/Gen-AI-Roadmap/capstone_project/README.md

 A production-grade, multi-agent AI system for smart manufacturing that leverages Vision-Language Models, RAG, and LangGraph to solve real-world factory challenges.

+> **⚡ Cloud-Native Design**: Uses **HuggingFace Inference Endpoints** - no local GPU required!
+Run on any machine with just CPU and internet connection.

 ## 🎯 Project Overview

 The Manufacturing Copilot is an intelligent system that combines three specialized AI agents:

-- **Vision Agent**: Analyzes product images to identify manufacturing defects
+- **Vision Agent**: Analyzes product images to identify manufacturing defects using BLIP-2 VLM
-- **RAG Agent**: Provides expert maintenance guidance from technical documentation
+- **RAG Agent**: Provides expert maintenance guidance from technical documentation using Llama-2
-- **Report Agent**: Generates structured, multi-lingual production reports
+- **Report Agent**: Generates structured, professional production reports using LLM

 These agents are orchestrated by a central LangGraph-based system and exposed via a secure FastAPI backend.